A mother’s mission: Reach her family stranded in Ukraine’s ravaged Mariupol

 “My life is my child, and I cannot get to her,” she said.
 “I feel so guilty that I’m not there.”

-Mariupol, the port on the Sea of Azov where Karualan grew up, is under a stranglehold from Russian troops.
-For the past week, a convoy laden with food and essential medicines has set off from Zaporizhzhia, 120 miles to the northwest, attempting to reach the city.
+Mariupol, the port on the Sea of Azov where Karaulan grew up, is under a stranglehold from Russian troops.
+For the past week, a convoy laden with food and essential medicines has repeatedly set off from Zaporizhzhia, 120 miles to the northwest, attempting to reach the city.
 In addition to the 10 trucks carrying food and medical supplies that left Saturday, there were 20 empty buses, optimistically readied for evacuating civilians.

 Each time so far, the vehicles have been forced to turn back.